massalabs/massa-docs/hackathon.rst

 First of all you need to have a client to interact with the network.
 We recommend to use the pre-built binairies available `here <https://github.com/massalabs/massa/releases>`_.

-The zip will contains two folders one called `massa-node` and the other `massa-client`.
+The zip contains two folders, one called `massa-node` and the other `massa-client`.
 For this hackathon you will only need the client.
 In the folder `massa-client` you will find an executable `massa-client` that will be your client for the whole Hackathon.